 100,000 Homes Fairfax

-The Fairfax-Falls Church Community Partnership to Prevent and End Homelessness is joining the 100,000 Homes Campaign, a national movement to find permanent homes for 100,000 chronically homeless.
+The Fairfax-Falls Church Community Partnership to Prevent and End Homelessness has joined the 100,000 Homes Campaign, a national movement to find permanent homes for 100,000 chronically homeless.

 A New Approach to Helping Those Most in Need